uc-cdis/compose-services/README.md

 ### Revproxy-service cannot start
-If revproxy-service cannot start an error occurs.
+If revproxy-service cannot start an error will occur.
 It may be useful to
 ```
 docker-compose down
 docker-compose up -d
 ```
 If the error still occurs, make sure that apache2 and revproxy-service do not share the same port.
 You can change the port for revproxy-service and any other service in the `docker-compose.yaml` [file](https://github.com/uc-cdis/compose-services/blob/master/docker-compose.yml#L215).
-For revproxy you would also need to change the port in the nginx.conf [here](https://github.com/uc-cdis/compose-services/blob/master/nginx.conf#L29).
+For revproxy you would also need to change the port in the `nginx.conf` [here](https://github.com/uc-cdis/compose-services/blob/master/nginx.conf#L29).